 Great.
 So you said the average divorce that’s litigated is two years, how long is the average divorce?
 That’s mediated?

 Yeah, so it’s interesting.
-In my practice, I typically work 90% of my clients do the work of the divorce you know, figure everything out and come to a signed agreement within five weeks of starting with me That’s awesome.
+In my practice, I typically work 90% of my clients do the work of the divorce you know, figure everything out, and come to a signed agreement within five weeks of starting with me That’s awesome.
 Now there is like insanity in so in California and other states there’s some states have this and some states don’t there’s a six month waiting period for how for when you when you’re the earliest your marital status can terminate.
-Excuse me, but the but the work of the divorce, you know, all that, that period of uncertainty?
+Excuse me, but the work of the divorce, you know, all that, that period of uncertainty?
 That’s so scary for people like it, can I afford to live can’t know, where will my kids be?
-Will I see my kids?
-You know, will, you know, will I get support?
-Or how much support will I will I end up paying, you know, that that period of uncertainty that breeds A lot of you know, you know, problems and and fighting during the litigation process is only four or five weeks with me, typically.
+Will I see my kids? will I get support?
+Or how much support will I end up paying. that period of uncertainty that breeds problems and fighting during the litigation process is only four or five weeks with me, typically?